awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

    amazon-k8s-cni:1.7.5-eksbuild.1
    ```

-   If your CNI plugin version is earlier than 1\.7\.7, then update your CNI plugin to version 1\.7\.7 or later\.
-For more information, see [Updating the Amazon VPC CNI Amazon EKS add\-on](managing-vpc-cni.md#updating-vpc-cni-eks-add-on)\.
+   If your CNI plugin version is earlier than 1\.7\.7, then update your CNI plugin to version `1.7.7` or later\.
+For more information, see [Updating the Amazon VPC CNI plugin for Kubernetes add\-on](managing-vpc-cni.md#updating-vpc-cni-eks-add-on)\.

 1. Add the [https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKSVPCResourceController](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKSVPCResourceController) managed policy to the [cluster role](service_IAM_role.md#create-service-role) that is associated with your Amazon EKS cluster\.
 The policy allows the role to manage network interfaces, their private IP addresses, and their attachment and detachment to and from network instances\.